curl/everything-curl/http-postvspost.md

 But when do you use which of them?

 As described in the chapters mentioned above, both these options send the specified data to the server.
-The difference is really in how the data is formatted over the wire.
-Most of the times, the receiving end is written to expect a specific format and it expects that the sender formats and sends the data correctly.
+The difference is in how the data is formatted over the wire.
+Most of the time, the receiving end is written to expect a specific format and it expects that the sender formats and sends the data correctly.
 A client cannot just pick a format of its own choice.